 Related Post: Enduring Life’s Storms

-There have been times in the past when I have come out of these dark periods and the growth was self-evident immediately.
+There have been times in the past when I have come out of these dark periods, and the growth was self-evident immediately.
 This time has been different.
 It’s been a type of growth I’ve never experienced before.
-There hasn’t necessarily been a significant positive change, other than everything my eyes and finally, heart, have been opened up to.
+There hasn’t necessarily been a significant positive change, other than everything my eyes and, finally, the heart has been opened up to.
 Areas in life I need to make more important.